 Also, to help offset any professional inertia, reward yourself when you land an awesome collaboration, reach a big milestone, or wake up a few hours early in the morning to “eat the frog.”
 My deal with myself is that whenever I wake up early enough to tackle a big morning project, or “eat the frog” per say, I get to enjoy my new favorite bottle of cold brew coffee, Stok Un-Sweet Cold-Brew Iced Coffee.
 Stok Cold-Brew Coffee is brewed for ten hours with a higher ratio of coffee beans to water than typical coffee, so the flavor is bold, smooth, and everything good coffee should taste like.

-A few weeks back, I finished designing a line of novelty tees for Amazon Merch, so I treated myself to an afternoon of Reddit and a few cases of Stok Un-Sweet Cold-Brew Iced Coffee and Stok Not Too Sweet Black Cold-Brew Iced Coffee, which has literally the perfect amount of sweetness for anyone who isn’t a fan of black coffee, at Walmart.
+A few weeks back, I designed and released a line of novelty tees on Amazon Merch, so I treated myself to an afternoon of Fixer Upper and a few cases of Stok Un-Sweet Cold-Brew Iced Coffee and Stok Not Too Sweet Black Cold-Brew Iced Coffee from Walmart.
 Side Note: You can also snag Stok Yerba-Mate Cold Brew Tea at most Walmarts, although it’s not available in Columbia yet unfortunately.
-Anyways, that relatively modest reward inspired me to tackle another big project: my first self-produced video, which I couldn’t have been more proud to finally complete.
-I’m telling you– those little rewards often yield the highest productivity.
+Anyways, I’m telling you– those little rewards often yield the highest productivity.
 Treat yourself!

 2. Find Your Tribe